Fastdruid/ReCDTV/README.md

 1) T1 - The transformer for the VFD power.
 This is both unavailable and almost certainly impossible to remove from a board without destroying it.
 2) CN1 - The DB23 video port.
 Very limited availability however a servicable replica can be created from a solder cup DB23 and a "cut-n-shut" DB25.
 3) CN4 - The DB23 floppy port.
 Very limited availability however a servicable replica can be created from a solder cup DB23 and a "cut-n-shut" DB25.
-4) U17 - Sanyo LC7883M - DAC. long since replaced with newer DACs I will try and find a like for like replacement.
+4) U17 - Sanyo LC7883M - DAC. long since replaced with newer DACs so is NLA.
+I will try and find a like for like replacement.
 5) U16 - Mitsubishi M51568FP - Analog output amplifier.
+Again NLA.
+I will try and find a like for like replacement.

 ### Connectors
 #### CN26, CN17B, CN18 - 3 way